explainers-by-googlers/clipboard-contents-id/README.md

 In the unfortunate case of anticipated local changes to the clipboard done in the background, this can be improved in two ways:

 * Regular polling of the token and invoking a similar handler to the `focus` handler in the snippet above: this is generally not the best solution, but this API should be lightweight enough that it doesn’t create much overhead.
-* Integrating this with `clipboardchange` event in addition (or instead) or the `focus` event: this depends on whether `clipboardchange` event becomes a part of the web standard.
+* Integrating this with `clipboardchange` event in addition (or instead) or the `focus` event: this depends on whether `clipboardchange` event becomes a part of the web standard and requires to somehow ignore the listener call between `write` and `contentsID`.

 Both however would require some synchronization of the handler and `onRemoteClipboardChanged` to prevent handlers getting between `write` and `contentsID`.

 **Note:** In any case, this will be in some degree prone to inherent race conditions due to lack of clipboard atomic operations \- which will show themselves mostly in case of user switching apps very rapidly.
 This API exists in order to enable heuristics to make this invisible in most cases, but will not fix it completely.

-## Security considerations
+## Security & Privacy considerations

 This should be under the same restrictions as the `navigator.clipboard.read()`: